Swiss Museum of Transport Lucerne – Verkershaus Luzern

+The Grand Finale of the Lindt Swiss Chocolate Adventure is a Chocolate tasting at the Lindt Store.
 I expected more from the Lindt Swiss Chocolate Adventure!
 The ticket price is the same as the other Swiss Chocolate Experiences with a considerable structure for kids.
 But if you are passing through Switzerland and do not have time to visit any chocolate factory, in this case, it may be worthwhile.
-The children will probably be happy to have a Lindt chocolate experience.
+The children will be happy to have a Lindt chocolate experience.

 Verkershaus der Schweiz – Swiss Museum of Transport

 Adult admission CHF 32.-Children from 6 to 16 yo CHF 12.-Children under 6 free of charge.

 Open every day of the year, during the summer (Jul-Ago) from 10 am to 6 pm, during winter (Jan-Feb) 10:00 am to 5:00 pm.

 Lindt Swiss Chocolate Adventure